esoadamo/thesis/chapters/04 Services.md

 ![[Pasted image 20240501154113.png|Proton pricing plans]]

 Unlike Google or Microsoft, Proton Drive does not offer an office suite, so all files must be edited externally.
-For Windows and Mac, Proton Drive provides desktop applications, while Linux can be integrated with software such as [rclone](https://rclone.org/protondrive/).
+For Windows and Mac, Proton Drive provides desktop applications, while Linux can be integrated with software such as [rclone](https://rclone.org/protondrive/), where the user can open their files in a local editor of their choosing.
 The mobile application on Android can automatically upload all taken photos.
 All deleted files stay inside the trash bin until it is manually emptied.
 For a paid subscription, Drive keeps up to 200 versions of files for up to 10 years.
 The E2EE is preserved even when sharing files through links, and the shares can be password-protected with an optional expiration date.

 Proton Pass password manager is structured into so-called vaults, which can be shared with others.
 In the free version, the user can create up to 2 vaults and share them with up to 2 other accounts.
 For payer plans, the user can create up to 50 vaults, share them with ten other accounts, and use the manager as a time-based one-time password (TOTP) generator.
 The passwords stored inside the manager can be accessed either through web UI, an extension for popular web browsers, or a native application for smartphone OSs and Windows, with macOS and Linux applications coming soon. [[@protonDownloadProton]] On smartphones, the Proton Pass can auto-fill passwords throughout the system.